uport-project/veramo-website/docs/guides/react_native.md

 ## Basic User Interface

-Now that the agent has been created and configured with plugins we can use it to create some identifers.
-For this we will need some basic UI.
+Now that the agent has been created and configured with plugins, we can create some identifiers.
+For this, we will need some basic UI.

 :::note
-Veramo does not impose decisions how you manage state in your app and will work along side any exsiting architecture like Redux or Mobx etc. For brevity we just use `useState` in this example but you can treat Veramo like you would any async data source.
+Veramo does not impose decisions on how you manage state in your app and will work alongside any existing architecture like Redux or Mobx etc. For brevity, we use `useState` in this example, but you can treat Veramo like you would any async data source.
 :::

 Open `App.tsx` and delete all the contents and add the following code: